The Working River

 Industrial Land

-FRIA supports the more efficient use of industrial lands around the Lower Fraser River, and will advocate for the sustainable expansion of these lands in line with regional growth initiatives.
+FRIA supports the more efficient use of industrial lands around the Lower Fraser River and will advocate for the sustainable expansion of these lands through regional growth initiatives.

 Port Competitiveness